10 Best Vegan Probiotic Supplements – (2022 UPDATE)

-Some tremendous plant-based options are Sauerkraut and Kimchi, which is fermented cabbage.
+Some tremendous plant-based vegan and vegetarian options are Sauerkraut and Kimchi, which is fermented cabbage.
 Miso, which is fermented soy-beans, is also a delicious choice for vegans looking to get some probiotics.
 If you would instead get your vegan probiotics in liquid form, then be sure to give Kombucha or vegan water kefir which contains no animal dairy.

 Probiotics are the live bacteria themselves, whereas prebiotics is substances that can’t be digested but are a source of food for the probiotic bacteria, which helps them work more efficiently.
 If you would like to learn more about the difference between ProBiotics and PreBiotics, then you can read our full Pre Biotic vs ProBiotic guide.